 Decisions and Violations

-OPA makes Decisions to allow or deny operations, or provide suggestions based on the corresponding system’s policies.
+OPA makes Decisions to allow or deny operations or provide suggestions based on the corresponding System’s Policies.

-Different policies within different systems make different kinds of decisions using different policy styles.
+Different Policies within different Systems make different kinds of decisions using different Policy styles.

-For Kubernetes admission control, you can write deny rules that return error messages, and those rules can be either monitored or enforced.
+- For Kubernetes admission control, you can write deny rules that return error messages, and those rules can be either monitored or enforced.

-For Envoy, you can write a mix of allow and deny rules that return booleans to enforce what traffic is allowed into the microservice or out of it.
+- For Envoy, you can write a mix of allow and deny rules that return booleans to enforce what traffic is allowed into the microservice or out of it.

 For Kubernetes Systems, if the admission controller starts sending requests before the agent has downloaded a Policy Bundle, then you may see Undefined error messages, but requests are allowed to proceed.
-After the agent downloads a valid policy bundle, it will process the requests using the policies deployed.
+After the agent downloads a valid Policy Bundle, it will process the requests using the deployed Policies.